-As we have seen in the three states—Colorado, Illinois and Texas—that have enacted similar legislation, such reforms allow us to move closer to ending the backlog.
-This can happen in Tennessee, too.
+As we have seen from other states that have enacted similar legislation, such reforms allow us to move closer to ending the backlog.
 Take action today to advocate for transparency and change from our elected officials.

 |Tracking||Testing||Victim Notification||No Known Reform||Reform in Progress||Partial Reform||Complete Reform|

 The Shelby County Sheriff's Office reported in April 2014 that it had approximately 314 untested rape kits in its custody.
 The Office had requested $75,000 from the County in its fiscal year 2015 budget to process those kits.
 The Office reported 179 untested kits to TBI as of September 2014.